vaclavblazej/parameters-code/handcrafted/html/5Q7fuR.md

 If introduce edge nodes are not present, then an edge is introduced when its second incident vertex is introduced.

-### Basic DP example

-... work in progress

-### A few brief examples

-* vertex cover -- state: part of the solution in the bag; value: size of the solution in the subgraph; introduce vertex node tries both options and verifies all present edges are present; forget vertex node does nothing interesting; join node sums the solution minus size of the solution in the bag which was counted twice
-* ... work in progress

 ---